California law to eventually ban gas-powered lawn equipment

 California has more than 16.7 million of these small engines in the state, about 3 million more than the number of passenger cars on the road.
 California was the first government in the world to adopt emission standards for these small engines in 1990.
 But since then, emissions in cars have vastly improved compared with smaller engines.

-Now, state officials say running a gas-powered leaf blower for one hour emits the same amount of pollution as driving a 2017 Toyota Camry from Los Angeles to Denver, a distance of about 1,100 miles.
+Now, state officials say running a gas-powered leaf blower for one hour emits the same amount of pollution as driving a 2017 Toyota Camry from Los Angeles to Denver, a distance of about 1,100 miles (1,770 kilometers).

 The law Newsom signed also orders regulators to offer rebates for people to change out their equipment, a move aimed at landscaping businesses that use these machines more often.
 The state budget, approved earlier this year, includes $30 million to pay for this effort.